 The Butterflies of North America: A Natural History and Field Guide, James A. Scott, 1986.
 A storehouse of information about the biology, ecology, life cycle, food plants, etc. of butterflies.
 The detailed text makes this a good purchase even today; few will probably use it as a 'field guide.'

 Systematics of Western North American Butterflies, Ed.
 Thomas C. Emmel, 1998.
 From Mariposa Press in Florida.
-An indispensable collection of papers, many of which describe new subspecies in California, such as the 'hidakupa' Moss's Elfin from the San Gabriels, and the Mormon Metalmark from the sand dunes near the Los Angeles Airport (and many more - there are scores of them).
+A mammoth collection of papers, many of which describe new subspecies in California, such as the 'hidakupa' Moss's Elfin from the San Gabriels, and the Mormon Metalmark from the sand dunes near the Los Angeles Airport (and many more - there are scores of them).
 Also an important revision of the Euphilotes blues.
-A big, heavy book for true enthusiasts.
+A big book for true enthusiasts.
 I find myself referring to it often.

 A Catalogue of the Butterflies of the United States and Canada, Jonathan P. Pelham, 2008.
 Volume 40 of The Journal of Research on the Lepidoptera.
 This is more than an up-to-date checklist to subspecies level (which is nice in itself).
 For each butterfly there is a lot of information, including type locality, where the types are deposited, and where the original description of the butterfly is published.
 This is a big reference book (over 650 pages) packed with information.
-Available from BioQuip.
-The taxonomic information at the Butterflies of America website is copied from this book, but it is still nice to own a copy.
+Hardcopy available from BioQuip; but updated and free online here.